blefebvre/react-native-sqlite-demo/README.md

 When the simulator opens, press Command-D to open the developer menu.
 Tap "Debug JS Remotely" to connect VSCode to the app and enable debugging.

+Alternatively:

+    open ios/RNSQLiteDemo.xcworkspace

+Select a simulator of your choice.
+Press the "run" button.

 ## E2E Testing with Detox